 SAP’s Strategy for Industry 4.0

-Your organization can truly achieve the benefits and impact of Industry 4.0 by embracing it holistically across your entire organization.
+Your organisation can truly achieve the benefits and impact of Industry 4.0 by embracing it holistically across your entire organisation.
 Here is how SAP® can help you and add value with our unique capabilities.

 - SAP helps you turn raw data into improved business process automation and actionable insights.
 Our strength is our ability to deeply embed the wealth of contextualized machine, sensor, and device data (IoT data) into business processes across your value chain leveraging artificial intelligence, thereby significantly improving productivity and agility in industrial environments.